 What happens if you try to invite an existing user?

 You cannot create two users with the same email addresses.
 If the user already exists in the process, the system will NOT add the user again but WILL send him/her an invitation to log in.
 Note: you must be a site admin or operator in order to edit user details.

 Yes.
 You can always close a project so that users can no longer add answers, support, or comments (see project phases).
 You can also limit access to your project by making it “members only.”
 Alternatively, you can delete the project via the process settings, so that no one can see its contents.

 You’ve decided to seek advice from diverse groups that can bring value to your decisions.
 But what will increase their willingness to help?
-The motives of sharing knowledge are not financial; they range from social norms, through civic duty, to altruism.
-To make participation from various stakeholders valuable, we need to reduce costs and increase benefits.
+The motives of sharing knowledge are not financial; they range from social norms, like civic duty, to altruism.
+To make participation from various stakeholders valuable, we need to reduce the cost of participation and increase the benefits.

 Inclusive decisions should provide meaning and purpose, above all else:

-Express that a precise, personal impact update will be sent to all participants, based
+Communicate that a personalized impact update will be sent to all participants, based

 on the advice they’ve shared.